devjgm/papers/cpp_civil_time.md

 of this Civil Time Library stems from presenting a regularized human-scale time representation that is devoid of complexities and discontinuities, such as those caused by DST and leap seconds.
 We believe it would be a mistake to expose leap second complexities in the civil time domain.
+If knowledge of leap seconds were necessary, that support should exist in a separate time zone library rather than a civil time library.

 ### Civil times are always valid